 Stress can lead to gray hair, but there is much more to the story.
 While visual examples like this are hard to deny, researchers are not so quick to jump on the cause and effect bandwagon.

-Popular culture and media has helped to spread the old adage that stress can cause greying of the hair, perpetuated by public figures under great deals of stress shifting from colored to grey hair in a few short years.
+Popular culture and media has helped to spread the old adage that stress can cause graying of the hair, perpetuated by public figures under great deals of stress shifting from colored to gray hair in a few short years.
 As US President Barack Obama leaves ends his second term, his transformation is perhaps the most popular example in recent months.

 Barring a pigment deficiency or other disorder that prevents your hair from being colored, everyone on the planet has color in their hair.
 This coloring process begins deep down in the follicles of the head, of which we have more than 100,000.
 At the base of our hair follicles, keratinocytes (skin cells) gradually build up the hair cells from the bottom up, explaining why hair goes gradually.
 While this construction process is occurring, melanocytes are also hard at work, producing a pigment called melanin and then delivering it to the keratinocytes.